bgbg/gorelik.net/_posts/2020/2020-11-10-before-and-after-alternatives-to-a-radar-chart-spider-chart.md

 ![]({{ site.baseurl }}/assets/img/2020/11/image-1.png)

 Above is my reconstruction of the original plot that I saw in a Facebook discussion.
-The graph looks pretty cool, I have to admit, but it is full of problems.<br>What are the problems of a spyder plot or a radar plot?<br>Let's start with readability.
+The graph looks pretty cool, I have to admit, but it is full of problems.
+What are the problems of a spyder plot or a radar plot?
+Let's start with readability.
 Can you quickly tell the value of "Substance abuse" for the red series?
 Not that easy.

-But a more significant problem emerges when one realizes that in most cases, the order of the categories is arbitrary and that different sorting options may result in entirely different visual pictures.<br>
+But a more significant problem emerges when one realizes that in most cases, the order of the categories is arbitrary and that different sorting options may result in entirely different visual pictures.

 ![]({{ site.baseurl }}/assets/img/2020/11/image-2.png)